l01cd3v/l01cd3v.github.io/_posts/2015-11-17-ip_ranges_management.markdown

     ...in sa-east-1: EC2 instances
     ...in sa-east-1: Elastic IP addresses

-NCC Group's test environment has one elastic IP address that is not associated with an AWS resource, and one EC2 instance that has a non-elastic public IP.
+My test environment has one elastic IP address that is not associated with an AWS resource, and one EC2 instance that has a non-elastic public IP.
 Executing the above command results in the creation of an "ip-ranges-nccgroup.json" file that has the following contents: